shalivan/pxl.ink/_posts/ART/12-01-01-LevelDesign.md

 ##### Paths
 - **Critical path** = The quickest and most direct route to beating the level.
 - **Golden path** = The designers ‘preferred’ route (generic path).
 It’s the one you expect most players to take and the one which will offer the optimal experience.
 Hardest to create.
 ##### Circulation
+- .
+##### Cel
+- cele posrednie
+- cel koncowy

 ## Saliency
 **Where to look**  Attention garbing.
 Control where player and cam look.
 #### Bottom up
 - Contrast, movement  (Stronger in cinema cause we are chilling)
 #### Top Down
-- Humans (meaning), NowSilent (We care now) (Stronger in goal/task orient mode) Human faces, people, things associated with our current task/goal (attentional goals).
+- Humans (meaning), Now Silent (We care now) (Stronger in goal/task orient mode) Human faces, people, things associated with our current task/goal (attentional goals).

 **Attentional goals**  help players notice and pay attention to things  - (which can mean you become more ‘blind’ to other things). a locked gate they might assume the goal forward is to open the gate (even though the solution is to climb out a window).It’s also worth noting that if players are already focused on something else ...

 ## Affordances
 **Where to go** Possible of potential actions.
 Provide strong clues to the operations of things.
 Control what players believe is usable.
 - **Objects** -  Windows afford to looking through.
-Doors for enter, slots for inserting, knobs for turning, buton for press, flips for switch, Machines to use
+Doors for enter, slots for inserting, knobs for turning, button for press, flips for switch, Machines to use
 - **Surface**  - floor. we walk to affordance surface to walk. along longest sight lights. (or somewhere else if there could be price)
 - **Lights**